Home > Breakfast Recipes > Bolillo French Toast Casserole

 Instructions

-• Preheat oven to 350 degrees.
-Slice the bread into cubes and place on a baking sheet in the oven for about 7 minutes or until the cubes get slightly toasted.
-I had to do this in 2 batches.
+• Preheat the oven to 350 degrees.
+Slice the bolillo rolls into 1-inch slices and place them on a baking sheet in the oven for about 10 minutes, flipping halfway through so each side gets toasted.

-• In a large bowl add eggs, milk, sugar, and cinnamon.
-Mix well and set custard aside.
+• Add eggs, milk, sugar, and cinnamon to a large bowl.
+Mix with a whisk and set the custard aside.

-• Bake the French Toast Casserole covered in foil for 30 minutes at 350 degrees.
-While dish is baking, mix the coconut oil or melted butter with sugar, cinnamon, and pecans.
+• Cover the pan with foil and bake for 30 minutes.
+While the dish is baking, combine the melted butter with brown sugar, cinnamon, and pecans.

-• After 30 minutes of baking, remove foil, sprinkle the pecan topping, and continue baking for an additional 15 minutes.
+• After 30 minutes of baking, remove foil, sprinkle the pecan topping evenly on top, and continue baking uncovered for an additional 15 minutes.

 • Remove from oven and allow to cool at least 10 minutes.
-Serve with maple syrup.
+Scoop out ports with a spoon and serve with maple syrup if desired.

 Notes

-Leftovers can be stored in the fridge up to 3 days.
+Leftovers can be stored in the fridge for up to 5 days.
 Reheat in the oven, or individual servings in a toaster oven or microwave.

 Nutrition